dejay22kar/jay22kar/photos.md

 </div>

 <h2> Room 1514 </h2>
 Here are some photos that I have taken in and from my room in Gothenburg, Sweden, over the time.
-I lived in this house when I was going through the worst (and metamorphosis stage) of my life and it has gave me a safe space to be and feel anything, anytime.
-Naturally, I have grown to be very fond and attached to it and this is why I will forever be grateful to universe for this house, this room - Room 1514.
+I lived in this house when I was going through the worst (and 'metamorphosis' stage) of my life and it has gave me a safe space to be and feel anything, anytime.
+Naturally, I have grown to be very fond and attached to it and perhaps this is my humble way to capture it, to keep it with me, in the form of photos.
+I will forever be grateful to universe for this house, this room - Room 1514.

   <script>
   document.querySelectorAll('.gallery').forEach(gallery => {